roth-hex-lab/roth-hex-lab.github.io/content/post/CVPR-2024/index.md

 ---
-title: HEX-Lab @ IEEE VR 2024
+title: A Great Collaboration makes it to CVPR 2024
 date: 2024-06-13
-summary: We are happy to announce that the HouseCat6D dataset will be presented at this year's CVPR 2024.
+summary: We are happy to announce that the HouseCat6D dataset will be presented at CVPR 2024.
 Great work and success!
   focal_point: 'top'
 ---